msaroufim/mynotes/robot-arm.md

 ## Robotics environments

 There's a wide variety of open source and closed source environments to perform robotic simulations in.
 A popular one which you'll often see in papers is [Mujoco(http://www.mujoco.org/)] which is a full 3D physics simulator.
-Mujoco's primary disandvantage is that's it not free and it's personal non-commercial license goes for $500.
+Mujoco's primary disadvantage is that's it not free and it's personal non-commercial license goes for $500.

 There are other options such as Gazebo or any game engine such as [Unity](https://unity3d.com/) or [Unreal](https://www.unrealengine.com/en-US/what-is-unreal-engine-4).
 Unity in particular has recently published [Unity ML agents](https://github.com/Unity-Technologies/ml-agents) which makes it really easy to add intelligence to your Game Objects in a very Unity like fashion.